Wednesday, June 11, 2014

 Trivia: Release prints were delivered to some theaters with the fake title Love and Freedom

-Set in the 1960s, Across the Universe tells the story of Jude (Jim Sturgess), a young man from Liverpool who travels to America to track down the father he never knew.
+Set in the 1960s, Across the Universe tells the story of Jude (Jim Sturgess), a young man from Liverpool who travels to America to meet the father he never knew.
 Once there, he befriends Ivy League college student Max (Joe Anderson), who promptly drops out of school and, with Jude in tow, heads to New York.

 Max’s sister, Lucy (Evan Rachel Wood), whose boyfriend was recently killed in Vietnam, follows her brother to the city, and it isn't long before she and Jude are deeply in love.
 All three reside in an apartment / commune owned by the sultry Sadie (Dana Fuchs), a nightclub singer who has also rented rooms to former cheerleader Prudence (T.V.
-Carpio) and JoJo (Martin Luther McCoy), a guitarist from Detroit who eventually joins Sadie’s band.
+Carpio) and JoJo (Martin Luther McCoy), a guitarist from Detroit who will eventually join Sadie’s band.

-What amazed me was how director Taymor and her writers, Dick Clement and Ian La Frenais, managed to build a complete story around the various songs, inserting each at just the right moment to ensure everything makes perfect sense.
-When Max introduces Jude to his fraternity brothers, we’re treated to a spirited interpretation of “With a Little Help from My Friends”, which pays homage to both The Beatles’ version of that song as well as Joe Cocker’s.
-Speaking of Joe Cocker, he makes an appearance in the movie, belting out “Come Together” as JoJo, fresh off the bus from Detroit, walks the streets of New York City.
-Along with Cocker, U2’s Bono also turns up as a psychedelic prophet (singing “I Am the Walrus”), and Jeff Beck provides a music-only rendition of “A Day in the Life”.
+What amazed me was how director Taymor and her writers, Dick Clement and Ian La Frenais, built a complete story around the various songs, inserting each at just the right moment to ensure everything makes perfect sense.
+When Max introduces Jude to his fraternity brothers, we’re treated to a spirited interpretation of “With a Little Help from My Friends”, which pays homage to both The Beatles’ version of that song as well as Joe Cocker’s cover of it.
+Speaking of Joe Cocker, he turns up in the movie, belting out “Come Together” as JoJo, fresh off the bus from Detroit, walks the streets of New York City.

-Taymor does manage to throw a few non-Beatles references into the mix (Martin Luther McCoy’s JoJo looks exactly like Jimi Hendrix, while Dana Fuchs’ Sadie is an obvious tribute to Janis Joplin), but in the end, Across the Universe owes nearly everything to Paul, John, George, and Ringo.With rich characterizations and plenty of great music, Across the Universe ranks alongside Moulin Rouge as one of the most unique movie musicals of the new millennium.
+Taymor does manage to throw a few non-Beatles references into the mix as well (Martin Luther McCoy’s JoJo looks exactly like Jimi Hendrix, while Dana Fuchs’ Sadie is an obvious tribute to Janis Joplin), but in the end, Across the Universe owes just about everything to Paul, John, George, and Ringo.
+With rich characterizations and well over a dozen great tunes, Across the Universe ranks alongside Moulin Rouge as one of cinema's most unique musicals of the new millennium.

 1 comment: